IhorWolf/GitLab-API-Integration-Mayan-EDMS/README.md

 GitLab API Errors: Ensure that the GitLab access token and project ID are correct and have sufficient permissions.

 Contributing
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
-We welcome any improvements or bug fixes.
+I welcome any improvements or bug fixes.